-The creation of sedimentary rocks from the presence of water is evidence which suggests that once the emergence of microbial life was possible on Mars, as NASA’s Curiosity rover, which conducts research on the Red Planet, shows.
+The formation of sedimentary rocks from the presence of water could be evidence to suggest that once, the emergence of microbial life was possible on Mars, as NASA’s Curiosity rover, which conducts research on the Red Planet, shows.

 Similar traces have been found in other areas of Mars.
 However, at this point, Curiosity found that the water was not acidic or oxidant to a degree sufficient to prevent the development of life.

-At the same time, the levels of salts were not at prohibitive levels in the presence of calcium sulphate, which indicates that the water was neutral or mildly alkaline.
+At the same time, the levels of salts were not at prohibitive levels in the presence of calcium sulfate, which indicates that the water was neutral or mildly alkaline.

 Finally, the samples detected by the Curiosity could have given to extraterrestrial microbes a source of chemical energy for their growth, as the researchers at California Institute of Technology (Caltech), which manages the mission, noted.